 Global Blood Culture Test Market Trends:

 The global market is primarily driven by the rising incidences of bloodstream infections (BSI), sepsis and environment-borne diseases.
 Besides this, the increasing prevalence of chronic diseases, especially among the geriatric population, which is relatively more prone to medical ailments, is also contributing to the market growth.
 Furthermore, leading players are focusing on launching novel diagnostic techniques to reduce diagnosis time, eliminate manual errors and offer early prevention of infections.
-This, along with the rising cases of coronavirus disease (COVID-19), is escalating the demand for blood culture tests, thereby supporting the market growth.
-Looking forward, the market value is projected to reach US$ 7.0 Billion by 2026, expanding at a CAGR of 8.9% during the forecast period (2021-2026).
+This, along with the increased cases of coronavirus disease (COVID-19) during the year 2020 and 2021, has escalated the demand for blood culture tests.
+Looking forward, the market value is projected to reach US$ 7.1 Billion by 2027, expanding at a CAGR of 8.77% during the forecast period (2022-2027).

 - Based on the testing method, the market has been bifurcated into conventional and automated segments.